In the current chapter, we will be looking at nested loops and how to use

 Test your solution here: https://judge.softuni.org/Contests/Practice/Index/1055#2.

-Write a program which receives an integer n and prints a triangle made of dollars of size n.
+Write a program that receives an integer n and prints a triangle made of dollars of size n.

 The problem is similar to those for drawing a rectangle and square.
 Once again, we will use nested loops, but there is a catch here.
 The difference is that the number of columns that we need to print depends on the row, on which we are and not on the input number